Capncavedan/isolator/README.md

 #### Deployment instructions

-Configured for TravisCI - push to master on github, and a Travis build will be triggered.
-A successful build on the master branch will cause the code to deploy and Rails migrations to run
+Configured for [Travis CI builds](https://travis-ci.org/Capncavedan/isolator) - push to `master` on Github, and a Travis build will be triggered.
+A successful build on the master branch will cause the code to deploy [to Heroku](https://isolator.herokuapp.com) and Rails migrations to run